 14 IRC scheduled a meeting with claimant's mother for January 11, 2018, but after IRC Consumer Services Coordinator (CSC) Elizabeth Velazquez sent an email to claimant's mother with what appeared to be a mocking emoji, claimant's mother cancelled that meeting and said she wanted to go before the hearing officer.
-CSC Velazquez explained during the hearing that she accidentally used that emoji and she accidentally sent an internal email with that emoji to claimant's mother.
-She apologized to claimant's mother.
+CSC Velazquez explained during the hearing that she accidentally used that emoji and she problems that arose with the UCP workers, claimant's mother hesitated changing respite workers because she was concerned such changes might negatively impact her children, who need consistent routines due to their disabilities.
+During the hearing, IRC seemed to focus a lot of attention on what might be a "usual" way for families to use respite hours.
+15 But, based on the letters written by the ABA, SIT, Uplift, occupational therapy, and psychological professionals, there is nothing "usual" about the challenges faced by this family.